fervic0989/drift-node-demo/README.md

 ### Can I use this in production?

 Yes!
-Use a low sampling rate (e.g., 0.01 for 1%) to minimize overhead.
+Use a low sampling rate (e.g., 1-5%) to minimize overhead.
 Most teams start by recording in staging/dev environments and then switch to production traffic to capture representative traffic.

 ### What about non-deterministic data (timestamps, UUIDs)?